pivotal/blog/content/post/Spring-Cloud-Dataflow-Sink.md

 The Cloud Foundry username and password will be used to deploy and manage the Stream apps (such as our Sink), so make sure those credentials can manage apps within your Cloud Foundry Space.

-Finally, restage the server to apply your changes and start the Dataflow Server:
+Finally, restage the server to apply your changes and start the Data Flow Server:

 `cf restage charmander-dataflow-server`

-Once the server starts, you can see the Dataflow Server web UI.
+Once the server starts, you can see the Data Flow Server web UI.
 You can find yours at `https://<your-dataflow-server>.cfapps.io/dashboard`

-More thorough docs for setting up Dataflow on Cloud Foundry can be found here: http://docs.spring.io/spring-cloud-dataflow-server-cloudfoundry/docs/current-SNAPSHOT/reference/htmlsingle/#_deploying_on_cloud_foundry
+More thorough docs for setting up Data Flow on Cloud Foundry can be found here: http://docs.spring.io/spring-cloud-dataflow-server-cloudfoundry/docs/current-SNAPSHOT/reference/htmlsingle/#_deploying_on_cloud_foundry

 ## Deploy the Sink App

-### Install Dataflow Shell
+### Install Data Flow Shell

-In order to deploy your app, you'll want to use the [Dataflow Shell app](https://github.com/spring-cloud/spring-cloud-dataflow/tree/master/spring-cloud-dataflow-shell).
+In order to deploy your app, you'll want to use the [Data Flow Shell app](https://github.com/spring-cloud/spring-cloud-dataflow/tree/master/spring-cloud-dataflow-shell).
 You can also use the web UI if you prefer.

-Download the Dataflow Shell app:
+Download the Data Flow Shell app:

 `wget http://repo.spring.io/release/org/springframework/cloud/spring-cloud-dataflow-shell/1.0.0.RELEASE/spring-cloud-dataflow-shell-1.0.0.RELEASE.jar`